brucefan1983/GPUMD/doc/gpumd/input_parameters/add_efield.rst

 :attr:`add_efield`
 ==================

 This keyword is used to add force due to electric field on atoms in a selected group at each step during a run.

+For qNEP models, the force equals to the dot product of the electric field and the Born effective charge (:term:`BEC`).
+This is only meaningful when the qNEP model was trained with target :term:`BEC`.

-The force equals to the product of the electric field and the charge of the atom as specified in :attr:`model.xyz` via :attr:`charge:R:1`.
+For other models, the force equals to the product of the electric field and the charge of the atom as specified in :attr:`model.xyz` via :attr:`charge:R:1`.

 Syntax
 ------